milosolutions/mscripts/hooks/gitHooksReadme.md

  1 file changed, 2 insertions(+), 2 deletions(-)
 ```

-# Know issues
+# Known issues

-For first local change (before "mclang_tidy" directory is created) it gives logs as below.
-When you try second time (again try commit) it will finish successfully.
+For first local change (before _mclang_tidy_ directory is created) it gives logs as below.
+When you try second time (try to commit again) it will finish successfully.

 * stdout: